astridlyre/vim-moonlight/README.md

 set -ga terminal-overrides ',xterm-256color:Tc'
 ```

-Vim, as against Neovim, inside _tmux_, will also require the following setting
+Vim, inside _tmux_, will also require the following setting
 be added to _vimrc:_

 ```viml